-A colonoscopy normally takes about 20 to 40 minutes.
+The colonoscopy will normally take about 20 to 40 minutes.

 Intravenous sedation

 The sedation will be given into a vein in your hand or arm.
 This will make you lightly drowsy and relaxed but not unconscious.
 You will be in a state called conscious sedation.
 This means that, although drowsy, you will still hear what is said to you and therefore will be able to follow simple instructions during the investigation.
 Sedation also makes it unlikely that you will remember anything about the procedure.
 You will be able to breathe normally during the procedure.